deeptools/pyGenomeTracks/docs/content/installation.rst

 All python requirements should be automatically installed.

+Since version 3.5, pyGenomeTracks require BEDTools, do not forget to install it or load it into your environment.

 If you need to specify a specific path for the installation of the tools, make use of `pip install`'s numerous options:

 .. code:: bash